Tata Chemicals: Research and Development Center

 The Research and Development Center Tata Chemicals Innovation Center located at Pune, Maharashtra started operations in 2004.
-The team of scientists is working in the following areas: Food Science & Technology, Advanced Materials, Green Chemistry, Biochemicals, Metabolites, and Nutraceuticals.
-Other innovation centers include Rallis Innovation Chemistry Hub (RICH) and Metahelix Life Sciences in Bengaluru, and Tata Chemicals R&D Centre in Mithapur, Gujarat.
+The team of scientists is working in the following areas: Food Science & Technology, Advanced Materials, Green Chemistry.

-Product range

-Basic Chemistry Products – Soda ash, Sodium bicarbonate, Caustic soda, Chlorine, Liquid bromine, Gypsum, Phosphoric acid, Cement and Sulphuric acids.

-Energy Sciences Products – Li-ion battery packs and recycling of spent Li-ion batteries.

-Nutritional Sciences Products – Tata NQ offers nature-inspired and science-backed ingredient and formulation solutions catering to human and animal health.

-Material Sciences Products – Nano Zinc Oxide and Specialty silica.

-Agro Sciences Products – Crop protection and nutrition, animal nutrition, seeds, household products and contract manufacturing.

 Rallis India

 Rallis India is a subsidiary of Tata Chemicals, and is listed on both the National Stock Exchange and the Bombay Stock Exchange.
 Rallis India operates in the agriculture sector and has an India focused business, an international focused business, and a seeds business.
 Both the India and international businesses focus on crop nutrition and crop protection products.
 The international business also offers active ingredients, formulations and contract manufacturing services.